stephmoore/bruegheldev/_biographies/bio18.md

   death in 1570, Jongelinck’s Bruegel collection was sold, resurfacing in 1593 in the hands of Archduke Ernst, then governor of Netherlands.
-An inventory of the Archduke’s paintings indicates that at this juncture there were six paintings in the Twelve Month series, of which only five are known to remain.
+An inventory of the Archduke’s paintings indicates that at this juncture there were six paintings in the Twelve Month series, of which only five are known to remain.</p>"
 bio_author: Cecily Manson
 role: patron
 status_profession: merchant/professional
 order: '17'
 layout: biography_item
 collection: biographies
-thumbnail: img/derivatives/simple/bio18/thumbnail.jpg
+thumbnail: "/img/derivatives/simple/bio18/thumbnail.jpg"
-full: img/derivatives/simple/bio18/fullwidth.jpg
+full: "/img/derivatives/simple/bio18/fullwidth.jpg"
 ---